What Is Cross Checking In Hockey?

-In this guide, we are going to have a look at cross-checking – yet another infraction in hockey.
+In this guide, we will look at what cross-checking is – yet another infraction in hockey.

-Cross-checking isn’t something that you may commit accidentally, but it’s quite common in the heat of the moment.
+Cross-checking isn’t something that you may commit accidentally, but it’s pretty common in the heat of the moment.
 Inexperienced players unaware of the illegality of cross-checking may commit it as well.

 As always, understanding hockey infractions is important if you want to play cleanly and not put your team at a disadvantage.
-Well, read on to find out everything you need to know about cross-checking!
+Well, read on to learn everything you need about cross-checking!

 Cross-checking is defined by Rule 609 of the USA Hockey rulebook and Rule 59 of the 2019-2020 NHL rulebook.

-Cross-checking is when a player forcefully checks an opponent with the shaft of his stick between two hands – in other words, when holding the stick with two hands.
+Cross-checking is a penalty that occurs when a player forcefully checks an opponent with the shaft of his stick between two hands.
+In other words, when holding the stick with two hands.

 The USA Hockey rulebook also specifies that cross-checking is called when no portion of the stick is on the ice.